-Use of supplementary cementitious materials in concrete production represents an opportunity to create greenhouse gas emissions offsets that are real, permanent, verifiable, enforceable, quantifiable and produced in significant volumes within the state of California.
+Use of supplementary cementitious materials in concrete production represents an opportunity to create greenhouse gas emissions offsets that are real, permanent, verifiable, enforceable, quantifiable, additional, and produced in significant volumes within the state of California.
 These reductions are linked to reducing the volume of portland cement utilization - rather than increasing the efficiency of cement production - and can be achieved by numerous parties in addition to cement manufacturers.
 A single consistent methodology for documenting and verifying SCM-related offsets at the point of substitution will create regulatory accountability and most effectively incentivize greater greenhouse gas emissions reductions.

 We encourage CARB to establish use of supplementary cementitious materials in concrete production as a form of offsets recognized and encouraged by the California cap-and-trade program.
-We would welcome additional opportunities to provide input on the structure of a methodology to accomplish this goal.